arudzinska/music_collection/README.md

 # Running the app

-1. Create a virtual environment with virtualenv in the parent directory.
+1. Create a virtual environment with virtualenv/venv3 in the parent directory.

 2. Activate the virtual environment.